 For 2009, the Board of Directors did not delegate to the Compensation Committee the authority to determine the overall compensation of the Company's Chief Executive Officer and other executive officers.
-Instead, in accordance with the Nasdaq Marketplace

-Rules, the compensation of the Chief Executive Officer and the Company's other executive officers was determined by the Board of Directors upon the recommendation of a majority of the directors who meet the independence requirements prescribed by the Nasdaq Marketplace Rules.
+Instead, in accordance with the Nasdaq Marketplace Rules, the compensation of the Chief Executive Officer and the Company's other executive officers was determined by the Board of Directors upon the recommendation of a majority of the directors who meet the independence requirements prescribed by the Nasdaq Marketplace Rules.
 As discussed above, all of the Company's directors with the exception of Mr. French qualify as independent directors, and each such director participated in the consideration of executive officer compensation for 2009.
-The Board of Directors believes that the governance goals advanced by the determination of executive compensation by a Compensation Committee composed solely of independent directors is equally served by the operation of the alternative process for determination of executive compensation permitted by the Nasdaq Marketplace Rules.
-Although the independent directors are responsible for recommending executive compensation, because of its role in administering the Company's employee benefit and stock incentive plans, the Compensation Committee plays an important role in determining the level and form of the equity-based component of executive compensation.
+The Board of Directors believes that the governance goals advanced by the determination of executive compensation Committee composed solely of independent directors is equally served by the operation of the alternative process for determination of executive compensation, because of its role in administering the Company's employee benefit and stock incentive plans, the Compensation Committee plays an important role in determining the level and form of the equity-based component of executive compensation.